anna0625/AnnaNotes/index.md

 Here will be posted some notes about what I have been learning in lectures or extra studies.

 I am a Master of IT student in University of Melbourne.
-If you are interested in something I am doing, welcome to contact with me (<anna860625@gmail.com>) .
+If you are interested in something I am doing, welcome to contact with me from my github page.
 Or if you see something wrong of the contents, please let me know.
 I must appreciate you so much!

 <br/>